elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 ---

-### How should you remove a previously added event listener?
+### Can we remove an event listener?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> You can remove an event listener using the removeEventListener() method, providing the same parameters as when you added it with addEventListener().
+    </div><br />
-  <div><strong>Interview Response:</strong> To remove an event that gets added, use the removeEventListener(event, handler) function.
+  <div><strong>Technical Response:</strong> To remove an event that gets added, use the removeEventListener(event, handler) function.
 We should pass the same function that we previously allocated to delete a handler.
 We cannot remove the function if it does not get stored in a variable.
 There are no techniques available for "reading back" handlers given by addEventListener.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />